rodcoelho/cache/README.md

 # TTDCache

-A customizable cache implementation with two options - LRU and MRU.
+A customizable cache implementation with two options - LRU and MRU - built to alleviate querying a database multiple times for the same query, ultimately improving your application's execution time.

 #### Step 1: Clone